tim-taylor/evobee/docs/evobee-install.md

 The following instructions are for the Linux command line.
 Adapt as appropriate according to your OS.

+These command should be run from the base directory of the project.

 First generate the makefiles:

     > cmake -S . -B build